AndresXI/Hexo-Blog/source/_posts/Deploy-Static-Websites-in-Six-Keystrokes.md

 # Deploy Static Websites With Surge.sh

 So you've finally managed to add all the finishing touches to your project and now you're eagerly wanting to show it off to the world.
-You can do so easily within minutes with [surge.sh](https://surge.sh/) right from the command line (by the way this blog uses surge).
+You can do so easily within minutes with [surge.sh](https://surge.sh/) right from the command line.

 ## Steps: